noahehall/theBookOfNoah/web_technologies/core/css/_css.md

     - add 2/3 supporting colors
       - add additional supporting colors as needed
       - changing the tint (mixing with white) and shade (mixing with black)
+      - types of color palettes
+        - monochromatic
+          - different shades and depths of aa single hue
+          - i.e. there there all the same color
+          - can be very boring
+        - analogous
+          - a main color and the colors from either side of it on the color wheel
+          - do a great job of
+            - expressing consistency and uniformity within design
+            - limiting any distraction away from the content
+          - isnt a large differentiation in hue
+          - contrast is struck primarily through the variations in color shade
+        - complementary
+          - i.e. opposite colors from the color wheel
+            - red and green
+            blue and orange
+          - great for
+            - communicating a sense of balance
+          - add tints & shades to expand the color pallete
+            - helps to avoid the glaring contrasts (causes eyestrain) when two opposing colors are placed next to each other

   - ensure your theres enough contrast between foreground and background colors
     - the difference in saturation, brightness and hue
     - important for accessibility for those with low vision/color blindness